-B Limits on non-audit services
+B. Limits on non-audit services

 Given the importance of the principle of independence, it is now generally acknowledged that the external auditor cannot perform, for the companies whose accounts it audits, a number of services that could impair its independence.
-The Sarbanes-Oxley Act (which was introduced in July 2002 and applies to all companies listed in the United States and to their auditors) groups such services into nine categories of tasks that are not compatible with the role of external auditor: bookkeeping, the establishment and development of financial information systems, valuation or appraisal activities, internal audits, legal advice and other forms of non-audit expert advice.

-portfolio management and certain human resources management services.
+The Sarbanes-Oxley Act (which was introduced in July 2002 and applies to all companies listed in the United States and to their auditors) groups such services into nine categories of tasks that are not compatible with the role of external auditor: bookkeeping, the establishment and development of financial information systems, valuation or appraisal activities, internal audits, legal advice and other forms of non-audit expert advice, portfolio management and certain human resources management services.

-In April 2014, twelve years after the introduction of the Sarbanes-Oxlev Act in the United States, the European Union adopted a new directive and new requlation concerning the audit of accounts of public-interest entities.
+In April 2014, twelve years after the introduction of the Sarbanes-Oxley Act in the United States, the European Union adopted a new directive and new requlation concerning the audit of accounts of public-interest entities.
 Public-interest entities include European companies listed on a European stock exchange, as well as banks, insurance companies and other entities with significant public importance.
 The new directive and regulation is applicable since June 2016.
 The new regulatory framework prohibits auditors from providing certain services to the audited companies.
 In particular, the services prohibited by the Sarbanes-Oxley Act will also be prohibited in the European Union.
-The new European regulation goes even further than the Sarbanes-Oxley Act by prohibiting, for example, certain tax services as well as the conceptualisation and implementation of procedures of internal control or the risk management in connection with the preparation or the control of financial information these services are authorised, they can seriously compromise the external auditor's independence because of the received amount of fees, which sometimes far exceeds the audit fees.
+The new European regulation goes even further than the Sarbanes-Oxley Act by prohibiting, for example, certain tax services as well as the conceptualisation and implementation of procedures of internal control or the risk management in connection with the preparation or the control of financial information.

 There are, however, a large number of services, other than those prohibited by the different regulations that external auditors provide for clients whose accounts they also audit.
-Although
+Although these services are authorised, they can seriously compromise the external auditor's independence because of the received amount of fees, which sometimes far exceeds the audit fees